 Whether you have one employee or a whole workforce, it is important to be clear with your employees about how they can expect to be treated.
 While they are working for you your employees will have a wide range of questions about everything from working hours to maternity leave.
-It is always best to anticipate your answer to these questions in advance so that employees get a prompt and fair answer.
-The employee handbook is a valuable tool because it helps employers to think through all of these issues and it makes it easy for employees to find the answers without the hassle or embarrassment of asking.
+By anticipating these questions you ensure they get a prompt and fair answer.
+The employee handbook is a valuable tool because it helps employers to be consistent and it allows employees to avoid the embarassment of asking about various policies.

 This post explains the basic principles that need to be covered in an employee or staff handbook and how to access our free employee handbook template.